chef/automate/components/automate-chef-io/content/docs/publish_cookbooks_multiple_servers.md

 or automated through the use of a secure copy tool like `scp`.

-The following is an example of a `config.rb` file for a `test` user that points to the Chef server `chef-test-server.example.com` and the organization `your_org`.
+The following is an example of a `config.rb` file for a `test` user that points to the Chef Infra Server `chef-test-server.example.com` and the organization `your_org`.
 The `test.pem` file is the value specified in the `client_key` setting.